 How can anything that has the potential of harming him be a good thing?
 How can something that has the potential of making next to impossible for him to just go and chat with someone who catches his eye be a good thing?

 I once went to a meeting of a “support group” for parents of kids with autism.
 Once.
 In that one meeting a woman stood and briefly told her story about raising three (3!) boys with autism.
 And she was like “… I am so grateful for my boys’ autism because it’s given me the opportunity to grow…” I really tuned her out as soon as I heard that because in my opinion, I have never ever heard a more selfish comment in my life.
 You know, it was not about HER, it was about her boys!
 How could she not worry about what is going to be of them if she is not there for them?
 I am fully aware that I am judging and I am not proud of it, but here I am merely expressing my opinion of her comment at the time, nothing more, nothing less.

-I also know that there is a series of movements, championed by high-functioning autistics that rather forcefully argue for not trying to cure what they do not consider a disease, and frankly, that is wonderful for those who are able to navigate life with some degree of independence.
-Fair **more** than enough.
+I also know that there is a series of movements, championed by high-functioning autistics that rather forcefully argue for not trying to cure what they do not consider a disease, and frankly, that is wonderful for those who are able to navigate life with some degree of independence; fair (more than) enough!
 Sadly, a significant fraction of people in the spectrum cannot function as well, if at all; plain and simple.
 Without the help of others, they will be in harm’s way, no doubt about it.

-It is just that I realized my dreams, I am living them… I just want the same for all my children, Reynaldo included.
+It is just that my dreams came true, I am living them… I just want the same for all my children, Reynaldo included.

 I recently wrote a science fiction story with an autism theme.
 There I explore what would I do to make sure that my child will be taken care of throughout his life.
 The title of my story is “The voice of the heart” and is available in Kindle format.

 Want to see more of the things I write?
 Go here for some other posts.
 By the way, I wrote a book!